omarsamy3/HackerRank-Problems/README.md

 11. [Maximum Element](https://www.hackerrank.com/challenges/maximum-element/problem?isFullScreen=true)
 - Description: You have an empty sequence, and you will be given  queries.
-				 Each query is one of these three types:
+				 Each query is one of these three types:<br>
-				 1 x  -Push the element x into the stack.
+				 1 x  -Push the element x into the stack.<br>
-				 2    -Delete the element present at the top of the stack.
+				 2    -Delete the element present at the top of the stack.<br>
-				 3    -Print the maximum element in the stack.
+				 3    -Print the maximum element in the stack.<br>
 - Solution: [MaximumElement.cs](./ProblemSolving(HackerRank)/Easy/MaximumElement.cs)
 - Unit Tests: [MaximumElementTests.cs](./HackerRankProblems.Tests/Easy/MaximumElementTests.cs)